A Political and Literary Forum

 Any story of war is a story of elites preying on the weak, the gullible, the marginal, the poor.

-Talking about Gaza is like talking about God.
-We face the ineffable.
-We cannot talk about what we see.
+Talking about Gaza is like talking about God: we face the ineffable and cannot talk about what we see.

 An Interview with Rajiv Chandrasekaran